I have added 3 more Saxon units newly painted below.

 Lusace is seen with the badge and blue cordon of the Polish order of the White Eagle.
 His entourage are a staff officer of the Leibgrenadiergarde and a hussar officer of Lusace's raised Hussar Corps that seems to have served for staff duty's, only, rather then having been a regular combat force.
 Lusace was the vanguard of my first Saxon infantry units that were to follow.

 Its the Saxon regiments Kurprinzessin – or French: Princesse Electeur Royale, as I chosed to lable all my units in French.
 I should note that I aimed to arrive at a neat looking band à la figurines of the famous Meissen porcelain series, giving the lads those neat rosé tan cheeks.
 It didn't work out really.
 My Princesse Electeur Royale lads look like alcoholics recruted from the Dresden butchers lane.
 Fine enough.
 It might give them an additional punch during game.
-Next is the regiment Frédéric-Auguste
+Next is the regiment Frédéric-Auguste.

 Princesse Electeur Royale I have done in their 1756 uniform when it was a grenadier battalion.
 My figures are seen with their distinctive grenadier mitres, which they didn't have when serving with the French from 1758 on.
 The heck.
 This way they look so much better.
 Also mitres with white metal instead of my yellow are documented.
 My yellow is based on a contemporary manuscript that is now part of the Berlin Deutsches Historisches Museum Collection – The former Zeughaus / Arsenal.